 You can store this flaky pie crust in the refrigerator for about 2 days or the freezer for up to 3 months.
 If you plan to store it for an extended period of time, than wrap it up twice!

 Some readers have needed less water than 3/4 cup.
 This is likely due to how much the butter is worked into the flour.
-If too much butter is worked into the flour, it impacts the flour's ability to absorb the water.
-Do your best to just barely work the butter in (as the recipe instructs) so that the flour can absorb the prescribed amount of water.
+If too much butter is incorporated into the flour, it affects the flour's ability to absorb water.
+Do your best to work the butter in just barely (as the recipe instructs, for 30 seconds) so that the flour can absorb the prescribed amount of water.
 However, start with half the amount at first, and see where your dough is.
-If It's still dry, add in the full amount of water.
-When I make this recipe, I usually add in more than the 3/4 cup, because my butter is barely worked into the flour, and that makes for a flakier pie crust.
+If it's still dry, add in the full amount of water.
+When I make this recipe, I usually add more than 3/4 cup, because my butter is barely worked into the flour, which makes for a flakier pie crust.

 Looking for baking instructions for this pie?
 See section titled: How to Bake a Flaky Pie Crust, or check out this How to Bake a Double Crust Pie.